amreyes11/UFOs/README.md

 # UFOs

-Overview of Project: Explain the purpose of this analysis.
+Overview of Project:
+Dana’s webpage and dynamic table are working as intended.
+However, she would like to provide a more in-depth analysis of UFO sightings.
+She has the vision to have users filter for multiple criteria.